I think they ought to, we ought to get we ought to get Chuck Schumer out there as much as we can.

 This is not what the Supreme Court was ever intended to be about.

-And yet this is what it has become in the eyes of the left, because all this stuff is supposed to happen via legislation.
+And yet, this is what it has become in the eyes of the left, because all this stuff is supposed to happen via legislation.

-It it it it and it it has for the most part.
+And it has for the most part.

 The things that would lose legislatively, that's what the liberals want.

-The liberals actually wish there were no constitution, folks.
+The liberals actually wish there were no Constitution, folks.

-The whole purpose of liberal judges is to pretend it doesn't exist or to knock it out of the park or or or obsolete it.
+The whole purpose of liberal judges is to pretend it doesn't exist or to knock it out of the park or obsolete it because the Constitution does not accommodate liberalism as written.

-You have to change the Constitution in order to get the liberal world view written into it.
+You have to change the Constitution in order to get the liberal worldview written into it.

 And so what Senator Kennedy is trying to do here is convince as many Americans as possible that this judge, because he's a Republican appointee, actually dislikes some people.

-He actually is an extremist and he hates you, and he will choose other people over you.
+He actually is an extremist and he hates you and he will choose other people over you.

 He will choose for big business.